Shimano Stella SW 2013 : The Review

 The extra reinforcement of the stem, the body that's made wider to accommodate the wider drive gear, and the 3 added oscillation parts are the main cause for the weight increase.
 Actually it should have been even heavier had they not taken drastic measures, such as this

-The front cap of the spool (red X) is now made of plastic, while it was metal in all previous Stella generations.
-It is indeed a non-operational part, but it feels super cheap and flimsy to the touch, and it flexes as well..
+The front cap of the spool (red X) is now made of plastic in all sizes expect the 30K.
+It used to be metal in all previous Stella generations.
+It is indeed a non-operational part, but it feels super cheap and flimsy to the touch, and that plastic flexes easily when pressed.

 This is my stickbait hitting the water during a cast.
 I really wanted you to see this so I had someone take a dozen of photos as I made casts until the impact moment was captured.
 Let me put it in a very few words: with the exception of dedicated long cast surf and competition reels, the new Stella is the farthest casting reel I have used in my life.
 Granted that when I threw poppers I had on spool the best casting braid money can buy, Sunline monster battle, still I have fished the old Stella with a variety of lines long enough to tell that there is a difference.
 I am comfortable saying that the new reel casts about 10% farther.
 The oscillation has something to do with it and maybe even the new coating on the lip, but I believe it's mostly due to the changed angle of the reel's foot.
 When the new Stella is mounted on a rod the shaft is almost parallel to the rod instead of pointing up as the previous model did.